Bereira/SIESTA/README.md

 python RunMCMCsampling.py PROJECT_NAME
 ```

-replacing `PROJECT_NAME` by the name of your current project (defined in the `Initialization.ipynb` Notebook).
+replacing `PROJECT_NAME` with the name of your current project (defined in the `Initialization.ipynb` Notebook).

-x
-**Important warning for Windows users**: the parallelization employed by the `SIESTA` code does not work properly when running the code in Windows machines.
+**Important warning for Windows users**: the parallelization employed by the `SIESTA` code does not work properly when running the code on Windows machines.
 We recommend using the [Windows Subsystem for Linux](https://ubuntu.com/desktop/wsl) if you are a Windows user.

 To check your results after (or during) the sampling process, run the `ChainAnalysis.ipynb` Notebook.
 Keep in mind that for running this Notebook without issues, your MCMC chain must have, at least, 200 iterations.